ianmwangi2/phase-1-project/README.md

 3. Run live server to view the created web-page

-NOTE: You will not run the JSON Server on vscode because it has been deployed as an API using vercel Here is the deployed JSON server:
+NOTE: You will not run the JSON Server on vscode because it has been deployed as an API using vercel Here is the deployed server:
 [Link](https://phase-1-project-backend.vercel.app/drinks)

 ### How the webpage works